poppy-project/raspoppy/README.md

-# Procedure to setup a RPI2 for your Poppy Creature
+# Setup a RPI2 for your Poppy Creature

 We are here describing the set of tools we use to setup a Raspberry board for a Poppy Creature.
 While we try to keep this procedure as simple as possible, it still requires a good knowledge of Linux OS and of Python.
 For those who are not interrested in digging into those details, we will soon provide ready-to-use SD-card images which you can directly download and put in your Raspberry.